 With so many tools aimed at enterprise sales teams, Mimiran gives small (and solo) firms the tools they need to win business, without compromising their integrity or acting “sales-y”.

-Nimble is the Simple Smart CRM constructed for Office 365 teams that works for you, everywhere you work.
+Nimble is the Simple Smart CRM constructed for Office 365 teams that work for you, everywhere you work.

 Microsoft Dynamics clients can effortlessly access enriched Office 365 contact profiles within Dynamics, as well as get admission to better profiles of Dynamics contacts in Office 365 and anywhere you work.